-Hamilton has recently updated its Jazzmaster family with a new automatic chronograph that sports a fairly fresh Caliber H21 automatic movement that we have already seen inside the Hamilton Khaki Aviation X-Patrol model that was presented back in February 2012.
+Hamilton has recently updated its Jazzmaster family with a new automatic chronograph that sports a fairly fresh Caliber H21 automatic movement that we have already seen inside the Khaki Aviation X-Patrol model presented back in February 2012.
 Based on the time-proven ETA Valjoux 7750 blank caliber, the movement features an upgraded energy storage module with the maximum power reserve extended over 60 hours.

-The watch itself features the easily recognizable design.
+The watch itself features an easily recognizable design.
 Compared to previous iterations of tri-compax automatic Jazzmasters, the new Hamilton Jazzmaster Auto Chrono (Ref.
 H32596551) has its three sub-dials rearranged for the sake of better legibility.

 Although dress watches can rarely boast their nighttime legibility, the new Jazzmaster is good when it comes to reading time in total darkness.
 All of its hands (excluding only the central chronograph indicator), as well as the applied hour markers, feature thin strips of Superluminova ensuring adequate readability when there is not enough light.

 Another pleasant thing about this timekeeper is its power reserve.
-Although definitely not designed to accompany you at a beach party, the watch features a practical water resistance rating of 100 meters, which basically means that the mechanism will not be ruined if you drop it accidentally into a bathtub or spill a flagon of wine over it.
+Although definitely not designed to accompany you to a beach party, the watch features a practical water resistance rating of 100 meters, which means that the mechanism will not be ruined if you drop it accidentally into a bathtub or spill a flagon of wine over it.

 Build Quality: 5/5